SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Max Plank's Model 2 is just Model 1, but an additional assumption that when Energy Transfers from e^- to EMWave, $\delta E$ must be some constant * frequency of light.

-So, to synthesize high frequencies
+So, to synthesize high frequencies, this cop out had the effect of supressing the infinite growth as $\delta E$ would grow bigger and bigger.

+Which is like...
+Kind of a cop out.
+But it did fit medium frequencies better.